 Shapes

 Style currently supports a variety of shapes, listed as sub-entries under this page.
-In the attribute lists below, the vec2
+In the attribute lists below, the vec2 type describes a 2D vector u, whose scalar components can be accessed via u[0] and u[1].

-Using shapes in Style
+Using Shapes in Style

 In Style, a shape instance is declared inside a rule using a statement of the form